 “You tread lightly through life, but you leave deep footprints that are hard for other people to fill.”

 One of the things I enjoyed about the structure of this book was that it was dated and divided by time period, with one touchpoint always being Laurie’s New Year’s Resolutions.
 I hadn’t known that going in, but it really made for a delightful way to see her growth over the years, plus it made this the perfect book to read as the calendar flips over to a new year.

 If you haven’t picked up this gem, I’d recommend you add it to your list.
 In fact, if you’re staying in for New Year’s, make a quick e-book purchase… it’d be a perfect read for a night in!
 Big night on the town planned?
 Grab the book anyway… you’ll want something perfect for a quiet day curled up on the sofa tomorrow.
 (Oh, just get it anyway… I promise you’ll want to read it soon regardless of your plans or the date on the calendar!)

 One Day in December is endearing, heartbreaking, and satisfying.
 I give it five stars full of big feelings!
 Have you read this one?
 What did you think?

 If you’re looking to add to your reading list in 2019, click back and look at my other Book Notes posts over the past few months.
 Or, check out my Happy Bookish New Year Tag for a sneak peek at what I’ll be reading in the coming year.

 I’m so grateful to have you all on this journey with me.
-Thank you for hanging out here at The Biblio Blonde… I look forward to sharing 2019 with you!
+Thank you for hanging out here… I look forward to sharing 2019 with you!
 Happy reading!

 (This post contains affiliate links, which allow me the opportunity to earn a small commission, at no extra cost to you.
 Please see my policies for further information.)